Songs

 Click Here for tab for Could This Be Magic? by Van Halen

-A really cool change of pace for what you know Van Halen for, where the screaming, distorted electric guitars are instead swapped out for fast-paced rocking acoustic guitars with some gnarly slide guitar over the top.
-This track is from the album ‘Women and Children First’ and is also the only Van Halen track ever to feature a female vocalist.
+A really cool change of pace from what you know Van Halen for.
+The screaming, distorted electric guitars are instead swapped out for fast-paced rocking acoustics with some gnarly slide guitar over the top.
+This track is from the album Women and Children First and is also the only Van Halen track ever to feature a female vocalist.
 The rain sounds in the song are also real and were captured while they recorded the song.

-The main thing to note is it uses what’s called ‘DADGAD sharp’ tuning.
-Which is essentially the process of tuning your guitar to a chord so you can play those chords with just a single finger barring the notes.
+The main thing to note is it uses what’s called ‘DADGAD sharp’ tuning, which is essentially the process of tuning your guitar to a chord so you can play those chords with just a single finger barring the notes.

 Crazy Little Thing Called Love by Queen